typednn/RPG/typednn/readme.md

-# TypedNN: a domain specific language for configuring and training neural networks
+# TypedNN: a domain-specific language for configuring and training neural networks

-The goal of the system is to simplify the coding of neural networks that takes different types of input.
+The goal of the language is to simplify the coding of neural networks that takes different types of input.
+It has the following features

+1. We support an augmented [HM type system](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system), enabling simple shape inference and type check.
+2. Procedure-based module definition: one can define new operators using Python function directly.
+3. Object-oriented: we enable inheritance and class methods so that we can write true object-oriented code.
+4. All components of the computation graph can be configured with external configs, which supports the research purpose naturally.

+In the end, we hope that building a deep learning algorithm can be as simple as writing math formulas.

+Now let's state the key elements of the language:

+- A piece of a program describes a computation graph, formed by operators and computation nodes.
+Each node is associated with two types: the meta type and the actual type.
+The meta type has to be decided before initializing the modules, at least determining if a node is a dict, tuple or a type that has certain attributes, but it usually does not have to worry about the actual dimensions of the tensor shapes or actual value of the primitive types.
+The true type will be determined after initializing the operators in the end.
+- Operator: can be viewed as parameterized function of datas.
+An operator (CallNode) will be created after feeding computation nodes into a MetaOperator (e.g., the classname of the operator) and it will map inputs to create a new node and an instance of the operator.
+  - an operator can reuse (actually by default it will) parameters for different input types if it is configured well.
+- Function: a function composes operators into new a new MetaOperator (i.e., operator class).
+One can reuse this function to create new operators.
+- AttrType, or classes: For any subclasses of the AttrType will support class method.
+Nodes of these types are able to call methods as operators.
+One can specify some rules to determine which methods to use if necessary.

+----

 It has several benefits:
-- Unified interface for different types of input, e.g., text, image, audio, video, etc. Providing ways of automatically generating the neural networks based on the type of the input.
+- Unified interface for different types of input, e.g., text, image, audio, video, etc. Providing ways of automatically generating the neural networks based on the type of inputs.
 - unified config and log system.
-- High-level abstractions like ``partial''/condition and computation graph for probabilistic programmning -> support functor types!
+- High-level abstractions like ``partial''/condition and computation graphs for probabilistic programming -> support functor types!
 - We provide strict type check and shape inference for the neural networks, with better traceback information, which can help us to find bugs early.
 - Interface-like object-oriented design.
 - With the help of automatical type inference, we only need to define the networks once, e.g., we don't have to define/config the module and write the forward separately.

-I hope to use this to provide a unified API for learning methods so that I can hire a new student to implement the learning methods in a unified way.

-----

-a type is actually similar to the gym Box. typed_builder is a builder that is able to select the default config based on the type of the input and output objects will be configed as

-the major use case is to specify the type of the input and output of the neural network; ideally, when we specify the type of the data, we can automatically generate the neural network based on some high-level specification; instead of choosing the networks by ourselves. for example: we can define a seq(a) -> seq(a) network, and the type of the input and output is seq, then we can automatically generate the network based on the element of the seq(a)

-another things to choose is that if we need to use the dynamic types?
-Infer the input and select the result?

-abstract operators for datas:
-  - stack (generate sequence)
-  - UNet (transformation)
-  - batchify a sequence (sparse, or dense mode)
-  - reshape a batch of data back in to packed sequences
-  - Encoding, Decoding
-  - reshape (only reshape the batch dimension)
- Also, we can support different ways of fusion different things.

-for probabilistic distributions, we have the operators
-  - sample (size, ...) -> data, logp, entropy
-  - rsample if possible (size, ...)
-  - log_prob (evaluate the log prob of the data, ...) (if supported)

-we build the stochastic computation graph for all elements
-  - we can sample a element by sampling its all ancestors
-  - we can condition a element by conditioning its all ancestors
-  - one can evaluate the log prob of a element (together with conditions and sampled results) by evaluating the log prob of its all sampled ancestors